sarequl/Netflix-Helper/CONTRIBUTING.md

 - Install dependencies with npm install.
 - Run `npm run start`
 - Open _`chrome://extensions`_ on your browser and Enable developer mode
-- drag and drop the build folder into extensions tab
 - Click _`load unpacked`_ and select your folder which you cloned
 - Start coding
 - Submit a PR